About axe-con

 Why attend axe-con?

 Talks at axe-con will include case studies from enterprise companies leading in large-scale accessibility efforts, as well as best practices and updates from technology leaders around the world.
-Attendance of axe-con sessions can also be used towards continuing education (CE) towards IAAP certification.
+Attendance at axe-con sessions can also be used toward continuing education (CE) towards IAAP certification.

 Attendees will experience:

-• Three days of multi-track sessions based on areas of interest.
+• Two days of multi-track sessions based on areas of interest.

 • Live captions and ASL for every session.